TKomericki/Rhetos-wiki/RowPermissions-concept.md

     http://localhost/Rhetos/rest/DemoRowPermissions1/Document/?filters=[{"Filter":"Common.RowPermissionsReadItems"}]

-This web request will return only the records that the current user has permission to read; it will never fail with "Insufficient permissions" error.
+This web request will return only the records that the current user has permission to read;
+it will never fail with "Insufficient permissions" error.

 Note that if multiple filters are given, the RowPermissionsReadItems filter should be listed last for performance reasons.
 If the filter is applied last, it will guarantee that the returned records all pass the filter, and the server will skip the permissions verification of the returned records.

 ## Server code - Manually verifying row permissions

 Row permissions are automatically checked for client's read and write requests.
-Row permissions are ignored inside a server-side functions that use ServerDom repositories the read and write data (inside an **Action** or a report, for example).
+Row permissions are ignored inside a server-side functions that use the repository classes directly to read and write data (for example, inside an **Action** or a report).
 To explicitly verify the current user's permissions inside the server code, use one of the following methods:

 1. Use `IProcessingEngine` to execute server commands to read/write data.
    The processing engine will check the current user's permissions, including row permission.
-2. Directly use row permissions filters (`Common.RowPermissionsReadItems` and `Common.RowPermissionsWriteItems`) on an entity with row permissions, to verify the data before writing it to the database or sending it to the user.
+2. Directly use row permissions filters (`Common.RowPermissionsReadItems` and `Common.RowPermissionsWriteItems`)
+   on an entity with row permissions, to verify the data before writing it to the database or sending it to the user.

 ## See also